robincunningham2/MagisterCalendar/README.md

 # Magister Calendar

+### ⚠️ This project is discontinued, since Magister now has their own implementation of this

 Intergrate Magister (a Dutch school system) with Google Calendar.
 This will save all your appointments from Magister to your Google Calendar.

 ## Installation